Caterina-wolf/Integration_HLA_AnyLogic/Integration_HLA_AnyLogic.md

 Each modules has a specific porpouse and a different way of implementation.
 Hlacore and coordinator are implemented in pure Java.
 Master is developed with Spring Boot framework, which allows to build a REST service for a web app.
 Here because the necessity of POSTMAN software, that I'll discuss below.

-**Hlacore** is, de facto, a jar library containing the functions that "knows" HLA, that is to say the functions that calls method of hla library on the ambassador.
-The building of this library is the key of scalability, this module is, indeed, reusable in other projects in a more easy and less hardworking way.
+**hlaCore** is a jar library containing the functions that "knows" HLA, that is to say the functions that calls method of hla library on the ambassador.
+The building of this library is the key of scalability, this module is, indeed, reusable in other projects in a more easy and less hard working way.

-**Coordinator** is a jar library that coordinate the calls and callback from a simulation software and the HLA part.
-It's easily re-adaptable to other simulation with a different porpouse or other simulation software programmed in a different language from Java.
-In this case, I used AnyLogic to simulate the route of a car on two different scenarios:
+**Coordinator** is a jar library that coordinate the calls and callback from a simulation model and the hlaCore.
+It's easily re-adaptable to every simulation models.
+In this case, I used AnyLogic to simulate the route of a car on the scenario starts from Cupertino and arrived to Pacifica.
-+ Cupertino to Pacifica
-+ Redmond to (?)

 The car, as written in the FOM file, can send and receive interactions, like "load scenario" and "start & stop" simulation.
 Moreover, it can receive and sends data about the car, like what "type of fuel" the car is refueled or the "fuel level" of it.
 This library has to be imported in the software simulation to be used.

 **Manager** is a federate (module) that control the other federates.
 As just said, it's a little web service that works with RESTFUL API calls.
 No needs to export it as modules in a java library because it's not imported anywhere.
-The controller handles the HLA functionality, like the connection of federate to RTI in the federation.
+The controller handles the HLA functionality, like the connection between federate and RTI in the FedExec.

 #### Postman
-Postman is API platform used for designing, testing and developing APIs.
+Postman is an API platform used for designing, testing and developing APIs.
 In this project, only Master federate is a web service that need to use POSTMAN.
+I have built a workspace in which put the API's calls.
+The GET calls are:
+* GET init to connect and join the federate to pitch which was activated in advance.
+* GET exit to disconnet and shut the federate linked to pitch.
+* GET startInteraction that takes also a parameter (TimeScaleFactor) to get the start interaction from pitch.
+* GET stopInteraction to get the stop interaction form pitch.
+And the POST call is:
+* POST injectCar that post a Car with 3 attributes (name, license plate and color) into AnyLogic model.

 #### AnyLogic
 AnyLogic is a tool to create simulation models, developed by The AnyLogic Company.
-AnyLogic is implemented in Java and use Java language to behave the models by a wide variety of virtual componenets listed in the AnyLogic's palette.
+AnyLogic is implemented in Java and use Java language to behave the blocks of the model and the model itself; the blocks are virtual components listed in the AnyLogic's palette (which seems a library of components).
 How to link Anylogic to the Master federate?
 Simply importing the coordinator.jar library to the project model in use.
 Now, the model can employ and override the methods of the library.

 #### Pitch
+PITCH is the HLA environments in which the federation is created.
+It mainly let all the components of a federation to join and create the FedExec.
+Actually, PITCH is a GUI to visualize the federation and the interaction exchanged by every federates

+### MANUALS
-### Installation
+#### Installation
-- moduli da esportare
-- comandi per l'installazione
--
+To install PITCH:
+* It's available a guide written by authors of PITCH.
+Other module to export:
+* As just said the coordinator.jar library is the one who behave the model, so it's should be imported in AnyLogic model in the section dedicated;
+* The others modules to import in AnyLogic model are: hlaCore.jar, which is now in a local maven repository; and the library of open-hla, prti1516e.jar.

-## Run
+#### Run
-- comandi manuali x far partire i programmi
-- sequenza per farli funzionare
+The steps to run the program until now are:
+1. Open Pitch
+2. Run Master federate: this one has the task to create the federation in Pitch environment and then join itself.
+3. Run AnyLogic simulation with Play button.
+At this point the federation is completed; all the members has joined.
+4. Open POSTMAN: and run the calls of interest.
+In this case: GET loadScenario to load the Scenario into the federates and then GET startInteraction to start the interaction.
+In the end launch the simulation with POST injectCar.